MangoTheCat/blog_rstats_gender/README.md

   map_chr(~getGender(.))
 ```

-I wasn't able to find profile pictures of the speakers for useR 2017 but for useR 2016 I was able to use almost the same code as above.
+I wasn't able to find profile pictures of the speakers for useR!
+2017 but for useR!
+2016 I was able to use almost the same code as above.

 ```r